Laws, Norms, and Democratic Backsliding

 - France: In 2020, former President Nicolas Sarkozy was charged with bribery and corruption after trying to obtain classified information from a judge.
 That the former president has been subject to criminal investigations and will stand trial demonstrates that not even the head of the country is above the law.

-Civilian-controlled military.
-In strong democracies, militaries are accountable to the people and act under the orders of elected officials.
+In strong democracies, militaries are accountable to the people and act on the orders of elected officials.
 Indeed, in many cases, the commander in chief (the head of the military) is the president—an elected civilian leader.
 In this way, militaries do not have the authority to unilaterally carry out actions domestically or abroad.
 That’s why coups—military takeovers of civilian governments—are strictly seen as undemocratic.

 - Taiwan: Military generals partly composed an authoritarian government that ruled Taiwan for nearly forty years until 1987.
 That changed with Taiwan’s democratization.
 A 2000 law banned military officers from serving in government and gave the civilian president control over the military.